 A majestic Grade II* listed Georgian Mansion House set within 160 acres of parkland, shoreline & formal estate gardens, Upton Country Park is one of my favourite family days out in Dorset.
 There are several walking routes to choose from, which will take you through picturesque woodland and along the wetlands at the edge of Poole Harbour.
 There are also two large play areas and a summer Splash Fountain which are very popular with kids!

-Latest Update November 2020: The Park remains largely open during the November lockdown, but Upton House and the Gallery Upstairs is closed to the public.
+Latest Update – February 2021: Upton Country Park remains largely open during the lockdown, including the toilets and playpark.
 Keep an eye on the website for more details.

 8. Take a Cruise